pushkin-consortium/pushkin/docs/source/quizzes/foundational_quiz_components.rst

 The API controller is a script which establishes communication endpoints between the front-end, represented by the quiz and user interface, and the back-end, which consists of the database and associated workers.
 Each endpoint serves as an interface which allows the frontend to make HTTP requests to the main Pushkin API.
 These requests pertain to writing or reading data - The path of the request, the name of the method, and the data which is associated with the request, are all defined in the quiz-specific API controller.

 You may wish to add additional methods for reading and writing from the database.
 To do so, you will have to define an endpoint in API controller, and include the information which you wish to send to the backend.
 The controller is added to the API and placed into a queue.
 The quiz-specific db-worker contains a script called handleResponse.js.
-This scripts listens for HTTP requests sent from the API, and uses the controller to select the appropriate database query, which you will have to define.
+This script listens for HTTP requests sent from the API, and uses the controller to select the appropriate database query, which you will have to define.

 A GET endpoint from a quiz controller: